evyncke/v6ops-james/draft-vyncke-v6ops-james.md

   * one PadN option for an extension header length of 8 octets,
   * one unknown option with the "discard" bits for an extension header length of 8 octets,
   * multiple PadN options for an extension header length of 256 octets,
-  * one unknown option (two sets with "discard" and "skip" bits) for the destination options header length of 16, 32, 64, and 128 octets,
+  * one unknown option (two sets: with "discard" and "skip" bits) for the destination options header length of 16, 32, 64, and 128 octets,
+  * one unknown option (with "skip" bits) for the destination options header length of 24, 32, 40, 48 octets,
-  * one unknown option (two sets with "discard" and "skip" bits) for an extension header length of 256 and 512 octets.
+  * one unknown option (two sets: with "discard" and "skip" bits) for an extension header length of 256 and 512 octets.

 - routing header with routing types from 0 to 6 inclusive;